Cherreads

 "Wait… where's Jenna and her friends?"
 Darren asked, scanning the woods again.

 "My question exactly," Charlie replied.
-"It's been a while.
+"They've been gone for hours.
 Are they okay?"

 They both turned toward the path Jenna's group had taken earlier.
 The sun was dipping low now, painting the sky orange and red through the trees.